365614269/CCoursework/README.md

 - `fileName="MY_FILE_NAME"`
 - `gcc -o $fileName graphics.c robot*.c`

-Assign a value to variable fileName, and you will create an executable file called fileName.
+Assign a value to variable fileName, and you will create an executable file called MY_FILE_NAME.

 To run the executable file, use the command